peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 *	[The Centre for the Study of the Networked Image](http://www.centreforthestudyof.net) at London South Bank University seems to be exploring a lot of areas I'm interested in and has a collaboration with [The Photographer's Gallery](http://thephotographersgallery.org.uk).

-##Galleries and Festival I'll be approaching
+##Galleries and Festivals I'll be approaching

 Some for exhibiting the work, some for talking about the work (some for both).